-Real-time tracking by IoT and AI have totally revolutionized supply chain management... but the holy grail of logistics today is prediction.
+Real-time tracking through IoT and AI have totally revolutionized supply chain management... but today the grail of logistics is prediction.

 Because if having real-time information is essential today, predicting certain events is a strategic asset... now at your fingertips.
 Logistics prediction is a subject and a real need in the world of supply chain, to better manage its resources and operations.
 But today, is it possible to see "the future"?
 How does a supply chain anticipate events without the help of a soothsayer?